-2 Select Verify run mode on the Test toolbar.
+2 Select Verify mode from the Run Mode list on the Standard toolbar.

-Verify run mode remains in effect until you select a different mode.
+Verify mode will remain in effect until you select a different mode.

 Choose Test > Run from Top, or click the From Top button.
 The Run Test dialog box opens.
 Accept the default test run name res1.
 Make sure that the Display test results at end of run check box is selected.